Macrocytosis refers to red blood cells which are larger than normal. It does not cause any symptoms itself.

 - Not eating enough foods containing folic acid.
 Foods high in folic acid include broccoli, Brussels sprouts, asparagus, peas, chickpeas and brown rice.

-- Conditions affecting the gut - for example, coeliac disease.
+- Medical conditions affecting the gut - for example, coeliac disease.

 - Inflammatory conditions such as Crohn's disease.